nmdl-mizo/isdpainn/README.md

 A test script for checking invariance and equivariance of the model is available in `tests/test_model.py`.
 You can run the test by `pytest tests/unit_test.py`.

-## Evaluation experiment on simulated C-K edge dataset
+## Model evaluation on simulated C-K edge dataset
 Some scripts, weights and description is available for Evaluation experiment on simulated C-K edge dataset.
 Please check [here](/evaluation/README.md).